 We’ve just updated the tour directories and added some new cities, like Provo, Eindhoven, Koblenz, Ghent, Johannesburg and Soweto.
 In Eindhoven, much like Memphis, there isn’t an bike tour company, but bike tours are available from experience-sharing site Withlocals (which is similar to Vayable, but currently focused on Asia and Europe).

 We talked about Vayable a couple months back.
-After poring both company’s listings, we’ve concluded that:
+After poring over both company’s listings, we’ve concluded that:

 They have some cool bike tours